Austinx88/methacks2023/README.md

 We want to split up the github projects, and finish the dating app idea whilst not restricted to the Hackathon time frame.

 ## How to run
-Download disnake  `pip install disnake`
+Download disnake:  `pip install disnake`
+Download cohere: `pip install cohere`
+Create discord application->bot at: https://discord.com/developers/applications
+Create a text file called token directory, and paste the newly created discord bots token into the file.
-Run main file `python main.py`
+Run main file: `python main.py`